web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/source/include.md

       path.dirname(require.resolve('query-string')),
       // Method 2:
       // Match by regular expression
-      // All paths containing `/query-string/` will be matched /\/query-string\//,
+      // All paths containing `/node_modules/query-string/` will be matched /\/node_modules\/query-string\//,
     ],
   },
 };
 ```

-> Note that this config will only compile the code of `query-string` itself, not the **sub-dependencies** of `query-string`.
-If you need to compile a sub-dependency of `query-string`, you need to add the corresponding npm package to `source.include`.
+The above two methods match the absolute paths of files using "path prefixes" and "regular expressions" respectively.
+It is worth noting that all referenced modules in the project will be matched.
+Therefore, you should avoid using overly loose values for matching to prevent compilation performance issues or compilation errors.

 ### Compile Sub Dependencies